CommonAccord/Site-Org/Doc/NVCA/SPA/Form_V01.md

 1.5.14.Sec=“Securities Act” means the Securities Act of 1933, as amended, and the rules and regulations promulgated thereunder.

-1.5.15.Sec={1.5.15.1.Sec} {1.5.15.2.Sec} {1.5.15.3.Sec}.

-1.5.15.1.Sec=“Shares” means the shares of Series A Preferred Stock issued at the Initial Closing and any
+1.5.15.Sec=“Shares” means the shares of Series A Preferred Stock issued at the Initial Closing and any [Milestone Shares or] Additional Shares issued at a subsequent Closing under Subsection 1.2(b).

-1.5.15.2.Sec=Milestone Shares or

-1.5.15.3.Sec=Additional Shares issued at a subsequent Closing under Subsection 1.2(b)

-1.5.16.Sec=“Transaction Agreements” means this Agreement, the Investors’ Rights Agreement, the Management Rights Letter, the Right of First Refusal and Co-Sale Agreement, the Voting Agreement and {list any other agreements, instruments or documents entered into in connection with this Agreement}.
+1.5.16.Sec=“Transaction Agreements” means this Agreement, the Investors’ Rights Agreement, the Management Rights Letter, the Right of First Refusal and Co-Sale Agreement, the Voting Agreement and [list any other agreements, instruments or documents entered into in connection with this Agreement].

 1.5.17.Sec=“Voting Agreement” means the agreement among the Company, the Purchasers and certain other stockholders of the Company, dated as of the date of the Initial Closing, in the form of Exhibit H attached to this Agreement.